What is a Lasting Power of Attorney?

 The two types of Lasting Power of Attorney

 A Lasting Power of Attorney, or LPA, allows the “donor” to nominate someone they trust, the attorney, to take care of their affairs once they are no longer in a position to do so themselves.
-When that stage is reached the attorney must apply to register the LPA with the Office of the Public Guardian before any powers can be exercised.

 There are two types of Lasting Power of Attorney available: